coder-aminul/coder-aminul/README.md

-# 👋 Hi there, I'm Aminul Islam (aka Softxen)
+# 👋 Hi there, I'm Aminul Islam

-I'm a senior JavaScript engineer, full-stack SaaS architect, and the founder of Softxen Technologies, a software company focused on delivering high-performance, scalable solutions for modern businesses.
-I bring over 7+ years of hands-on experience building enterprise-level applications across real estate, CRM, e-commerce, and messaging automation domains.
+I'm a **Full Stack Developer**, **full-stack SaaS architect**, and the founder of **Softxen Technologies**, a software company focused on delivering high-performance, scalable solutions for modern businesses.
+I bring over **7+ years of hands-on experience** in building enterprise-level applications across **real estate, CRM, e-commerce, and messaging automation domains**.

 ---